-To develop a successful Materials Management Competencies, we have built a simple survey-like questionnaire Materials Management Competencies Self Assessment tool in Excel which you can download and share with your teams as well!
+To develop successful Materials Management Competencies, we have built a simple survey-like questionnaire Materials Management Competencies Self Assessment tool in Excel, which you can download and share with your teams as well!

-Strategic sourcing and purchasing is the calculated decision making process in choosing the right materials of the right quantity, at the right time for the right time, this includes procurement decisions which involves the selection of vendors, and materials.
+Strategic sourcing and purchasing is the calculated decision-making process in choosing the right materials of the right quantity at the right time for the right time, this includes procurement decisions which involve the selection of vendors and materials.

 3. Material Requirements Planning